 Broccoli Cheddar Soup

-Broccoli Cheddar soup is a simple broth-based soup with simmered vegetables, and most importantly, broccoli is pureed, creamed, and finished with cheese.
-This features few ingredients and can be made relatively quickly, making it a great soup.
+Broccoli Cheddar Soup is a simple soup built on a flavorful base with simmered vegetables, where the broccoli is pureed, creamed, and finished with cheese.
+It uses few ingredients and can be made relatively quickly, making it a great soup.
 It’s hearty enough to be served as a main entree and elegant enough to serve as a course to a meal.

 Ingredients and Substitutions